ochiengolanga/nairobijvm-greetings-app/README.md

 # Dockerizable Spring Greetings Application

 This is a simple demo application presented during NairobiJVM's meetup ["From Development to Production: Deploying Java and Scala Apps on Kubernetes"](https://www.meetup.com/nairobi-jvm/events/258119823).
 It's comprised of a Spring Boot application that exposes a single API that returns a greeting as a string.
 Cliche.
 Right?
-That's needs find its way to Kubernetes.
+That needs to find its way to Kubernetes.
 Not so cliche for a Greetings app.
 Huh?

 ### Packaging to jar